 Walking in the door to Kripalu, I felt completely at ease.
 The space was inviting and open, the people friendly and warm.
 The beauty of an R&R weekend was that our schedule was completely up to us.
 There were no demands or expectations on me or my time.
 I could focus on taking care of myself for two whole days!

 My friend and I took yoga classes at 6:30 am, noon, and 5:15 pm.
 In between vigorous and moderate vinyasa classes, I escaped into my book, relaxed with a Vitamin C facial, and sank into cozy reclining chairs that looked out upon the beautiful Berkshire mountains.
 As a recent vegetarian, I was especially looking forward to the food.
 While I would probably say that anything I don’t have to make myself is wonderful, the food at Kripalu really is as delicious as it is healthy.

-Since the R&R weekend at Kripalu, I have made a point to carve out more time for yoga, and more time for me.
+Since the R&R Retreat at Kripalu, I have made a point to carve out more time for yoga, and more time for me.
 To spend an hour and a half doing yoga and not feeling guilty about it (or thinking I should be doing something else) was a welcome change.

 I hope to return yearly to Kripalu, for some hiking and to see more of the beautiful grounds.
 Having the opportunity (and luxury, really) to be in a space that allows us to breathe freely and to detox from whatever we need detoxing from, whether it be a relationship, an anxious mind, or a long, dark winter, is an extraordinary thing.

 After my Kripalu experience, I felt rested and still.
 This feeling of peaceful mindfulness stayed with me long after my brief visit.
 It makes me a better, more mindful mother and a more aware, whole person.